-Asia Brown (she/her/hers) is a junior Comparative Women's Studies major at Spelman College from Vicksburg, MS. Asia is a reproductive justice advocate passionate about period equity, abortion access, and Black maternal health.
-Asia aspires to be a nurse-midwife and open a birth center for Black women after nursing school.
-Asia is a fellow for In Our Own Voice: Black Women's Reproductive Justice Agenda's Next Generation Leadership Institute, serves as the Director of Compliance and Safety for the 80th Administration of Spelman's SGA, and is a member of AUC What S(H)E Said, an organization that brings awareness to sexual violence in the Atlanta University Center.
+Asia Brown (she/her/hers) is a graduating senior at Spelman College from Vicksburg, MS. Asia is a reproductive justice advocate passionate about period equity, abortion access, and Black maternal health.
+Asia aspires to be a nurse-midwife and open a birth center for Black women after attending nursing school at Emory University.
 Asia became an ambassador for The Pad Project in August 2020.
 It is through her work with The Pad Project that Asia learned about the period equity movement and the need to center marginalized communities in that space.
 Asia started 601 for Period Equity because she is passionate about all menstruators having access to the period care products they need!

 Jackson Branch Leader